Beatmania IIDX: Controller information

-beatmania IIDX controls consist two sets of seven keys on each player's side, along with two turntables.
+beatmania IIDX controls consist two sets of seven keys on each player's side, along with a turntable on each side.
 The turntable for the left player's side is to the left of the keys, while the one on the right player's side is to the right.

 Each set of keys is arranged in a pattern of four white keys beneath three black keys.
 The black keys are offset from the white keys so that each pair of adjacent white keys has a black key above and in between them.
 This arrangement mimics the F, F#, G, G#, A, A#, B keys on a musical keyboard, though beatmania keys, being about twice as long as they are wide, do not resemble piano keys.
 The keys are commonly numbered 1 through 7, from left to right.
 The four white keys are numbered 1, 3, 5, and 7; the three black keys are numbered 2, 4, 6.

-As of Cannon Ballers, two cameras are installed, one on the metal cage pointing to the controls and other at left pointing to the players.
-Initially the game would not boot up if the cameras weren't attached; this was fixed after initial release.
-As of Rootage, the left camera can read QR codes.
+Along the release of Beatmania IIDX 25 Cannon Ballers, two cameras are installed, one on the metal cage pointing to the controls, and another at left pointing to the players.
+Initially, the game would not boot up if the cameras weren't attached; this was fixed after initial release.
+After the release of Beatmania IIDX 26 Rootage, QR code reading functionality was added to the left camera.

 With the release of beatmania IIDX 27 Heroic Verse, a new cabinet called LIGHTNING MODEL was introduced.
 The effect sliders, LCD marquee and keypads have been replaced with a touchscreen called the Premium Area, located under the screen where the sliders used to be.
 Due to the removal of the slider panel, the start buttons have been relocated to the upper-left and upper-right of the 1P and 2P keys respectively, and the VEFX and EFFECT buttons are located above the coin slot, as with 5-key beatmania machines.
 The front of the cabinet also features 3.5mm headphone jacks on each side, although this does not mute the speakers.

-As of beatmania IIDX 28 Bistrover, the Premium Area can be used to search for and bookmark specific songs, and can also provide more detailed information about player scores during the current credit.